 Walking Spoiler: When you consider that "Zwei" is German for "2", you have to wonder what happened to the first one.

 Weak, but Skilled: She's not nearly as strong as Reinforce Eins or Hayate, but Reinforce Zwei is still a more competent mage than Hayate and is completely independent from her, while Hayate is dependent from anyone.

-The twin catgirlfamiliars of Admiral Gil Graham.
+The twin catgirlfamiliars of Admiral Gil Graham, who are better known as Aria Liese and Lotte Liese in the fandom.
+They usually go with their shortened names, Aria and Lotte.
 Served as Chrono's magic and martial arts teachers.
 They turn out to be the mysterious masked men who aid the Wolkenritter, and are working to help them complete the Book of Darkness so they can seal it away as part of Graham's plan.